graalvm/taming-build-time-initialization/README.md

 ### Proving a Class is Build-Time Initialized

-The default for GraalVM Native Image is that classes are initialized at run time.
+The **default for GraalVM Native Image** is that classes are initialized at **run time**.
 However, for performance reasons, Native Image will prove certain classes safe to initialize and will still initialize them.

 #### Proving Safe Initialization During Analysis and After Analysis
 GraalVM Native Image can prove classes safe in two places: